-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 Meanwhile, Honeywell is arguably one of the best, if not the best run industrial conglomerate on earth.

-3M and Honeywell have deep pockets to spend on R&D to try to erode GRC's market share
+3M and Honeywell have deep pockets to spend on R&D to try to erode GRC's market share.

 Management believes that its long relationships with customers, for who it designs customer pumps, is a key to maintaining and growing its narrow moat and maintaining or improving its impressive profitability levels (for a very small company that lacks economies of scale).

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.